lifang535/dance/README.md

 $ python3 pipeline.py
 ```

-Then, the pipeline will read the videos from `traffic/input_video`, process them, and save the processed videos in `traffic/output_video`.
+Then, the pipeline will read the videos from `dance/input_video`, process them, and save the processed videos in `dance/output_video`.

 ## Docker

+*Note: This is an image of the traffic monitoring pipeline.
+Please make sure to clone the dance monitoring pipeline repository first.*

 ### Search for the Docker image: